Lectures

 Dr. Samuel Ray Scholes served Alfred University and the Alfred community for over 40 years as dean (1946-1948), associate dean (1948 - 1952), head of the Department of Glass Technology, and professor of glass science (1932 - 1946).
 He established the first glass science program in the United States at the College of Ceramics in 1932.
 As a scientist devoted to the English language, Dr. Scholes developed the program for teaching technical writing at Alfred University.
 Dr. Scholes was educated at Ripon College (BA, 1905) and Yale University (PhD, 1911).
 He was a poet, scholar, and a scientific educator of the highest caliber who believed in glass as the "eye of science, the carrier of light."

-For his contributions as a scholar, educator, administrator, and glass scientist, Dr. Scholes was honored by Alfred University with an honorary Doctor of Science degree.
+For his contributions as a scholar, educator, administrator, and glass scientist, Dr. Scholes was honored by Alfred University with a honorary Doctor of Science degree.
 His name was also chosen for the Scholes Library of Ceramics, and the Samuel R. Scholes Lecture Series was established in honor of his interest in the history and philosophy of science.

 As author of Modern Glass Practice, a highly acclaimed book on glass making, published continuously seven times between 1935 and 1975, Dr. Scholes helped standardize the process of glass making in the United States.
 He was author of three other books: Glass Industry Handbook, Glass Tank Furnaces, and Opportunities in Ceramics.